top of page

 AdobeStock_138952310.jpeg

-are pregnant or have recently been pregnant and are suffering or have suffered from fear of childbirth
+are currently pregnant or have given birth and know the feeling of fear of childbirth

 speak German, English or Spanish